 This process area describes the processes for adding and removing Device Models from the CPL, how the DCC sets the SMI Status of a Device (other than a Type 2 Device) to ‘Suspended’, and the consequences of this status change for Users.

-The CPL contains the Device Models for which the Panel has received all the Assurance Certificates required for the Device Type relevant to that Device Model.
+The CPL contains the Device Models for which the Panel has received:

+For SMETS2+ Device Models, all the Assurance Certificates required for the Device Type relevant to that Device Model.

+For SMETS1 Device Models, necessary notification from the DCC.

 The Panel has the responsibility for maintaining the CPL.

-Different Devices Types require different levels of certification, as described in the CHTS and SMETS:
+Different SMETS2+ Devices Types require different levels of certification, as described in the CHTS and SMETS: